TrickySnoah/Tetris/README.md

 <h2>Required Installations</h2>
 <p>Open the Command Prompt on your system and locate the directory, \Tetris-main\Tetris-main\Tetris.
 From there, type the following lines.
-Wait for each package to be installed before typing the next line.<br>
+Wait for each package to be installed before typing the next line.<br><br>
-• pip install pygame<br>
+1. pip install pygame<br>
-• pip install keyboard<br>
+2. pip install keyboard<br>
-• pip install pyautogui</p>
+3. pip install pyautogui</p>

 <h2>Controls</h2>
 <p>Left = left arrow<br>